 If you’re anything like my wife and I, the thrill of international travel starts with planning: poring over guidebooks, reading travel blogs, watching Rick Steves videos on YouTube and basically devouring any tidbit of info you can get your hands on regarding the amazing places you’re about to visit.

 It was no different when we decided this year on an early summer trip to France and the Swiss Alps.
-Out came the lists and spreadsheets and maps and passport wallets.
+Out came the lists, spreadsheets, maps and passport wallets.
 In fact, we found ourselves getting a bit overwhelmed at the information overload.

 Luckily, we switched from an old insurance provider to AAA since we had last been to Europe, and we quickly made use of the incredible AAA travel services and benefits available to us with our membership.
 From tips on packing, info on car rentals and international driving permits (a must!), to super-convenient passport services and yes, free maps, our AAA membership was like having our own personal travel assistant at the ready 24/7.
 AAA travel agents are also available to plan your entire trip!